How Tom's Guide Tests and Reviews TVs

 While our reviews frequently refer to both brightness and contrast, the more accurate terms would be peak brightness and black level.

 The actual levels of light put out by a TV — either by an LED backlight or the display panel itself, in the case of OLED displays — play an enormous role in how vibrant colors look, and higher brightness levels translate into whiter whites and colors that pop.
-To test this, we set the display brightness as high as it will go (with HDR enabled, where applicable) and measure the luminance of a white test pattern on an otherwise black screen.
-This measure is reported in nits, an industry term for candela per square meter (cd/m2).
+We measure each picture mode’s maximum brightness using a perfectly white test pattern covering 10% of the TV’s screen and measure the luminance.
+We report this in nits.

 Black level is the flip side of peak brightness, and directly impacts the sharpness of the display.
 Traditionally, contrast is presented as a ratio of the brightness measured on the brightest and darkest colors the display can produce, namely white and black.
 Brighter whites are a direct result of overall brightness, while darker blacks are the result of reducing that backlight to its lowest levels.

+Traditionally, contrast levels are determined by calculating the difference between the brightest and darkest measurements (with higher numbers better here).
 Unfortunately, manufacturers have rendered this specification almost meaningless.
 There is no standardized measurement test for contrast, so the number listed in a TV's specifications can rarely be taken at face value.
-Additionally, as technologies like OLED and local zone dimming have become common, it gets harder to gather objective data on contrast levels that reflects the actual viewing experience.
+Additionally, technologies like OLED (which turn off pixels entirely, and thus technically have infinite contrast) and local dimming have made it more difficult to gather objective data on contrast levels that reflects the actual viewing experience.
 We still test for contrast levels and discuss this data in reviews as needed, but we generally relegate discussion of contrast to our subjective evaluation.

 Gamma vs. Contrast